smeznar/SymbolicRegressionToolkit/README.md

 Documentation: [https://smeznar.github.io/SymbolicRegressionToolkit](https://smeznar.github.io/SymbolicRegressionToolkit/)

 This repository provides a Python-based toolkit for equation discovery/symbolic regression.
-Currently, the toolkit contains code for transforming infix expressions into trees, parameter estimation, and performance evaluation for symbolic regression models.
+Currently, the toolkit contains code for transforming infix expressions into trees, parameter estimation, performance evaluation for symbolic regression models, generating sets of expressions, benchmarking, ...

 Currently, we only support (vanilla) mathematical expressions, however, we provide a simple interface for adding custom symbols.
 In the future, we might extend our functionality to support more advanced expressions (differential equations, PDEs, ...).